Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 - Usually smaller than portable units

-Some of the disadvantages with these types of surge protectors include:
+Some of the disadvantages with these types of RV surge protectors include:

 - You often need to hire a professional to install them